GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 To delete an attribution, click the ![Icon: cross](../img/icon_x.png){width="20"} cross to the right of the name field.

-!!! note "Note: adding multiple attributions"
+!!! warning "Warning: adding multiple attributions"
-    You can add multiple attributions to the same composition.
+    **You should only ever add one composer name per attribution**.
+If you want to attribute the composition to multiple people, you must add them separately by clicking **Add composer** to bring up additional attribution fields.

-    However, you should generally avoid attributing a composition to the same person in multiple different ways (see [Attributions in search results, etc.](#attributions-in-search-results-etc)).
+    You should generally avoid attributing a composition to the same person in multiple different ways (see [Attributions in search results, etc.](#attributions-in-search-results-etc)).

+### Composer name
+This is a text field in which you can enter the name of the person or entity which you wish to attribute.
+Complib will attempt to auto-complete the name using all the registered composer names in its database.
+Clicking on a composer's name in the drop-down list will add that name to the text field.

+!!! warning "Warning: Composer names"
+    **You should not add anything to the Composer name field other than a person's name**.
+Similarly, you should exercise great care when entering a composer's name, as any mistakes will be reflected in Complib's Report data and will have to be corrected manually.

+    If the name you enter does not match an existing composer, then saving the composition will create a new composer page under that name. **You should make sure that the name is listed correctly before saving or publishing a composition attributed to a new composer.**

 ### Attribution type
 This field is a drop-down menu which allows you to further specify the kind of attribution you want to make.
 These attribution types do not have set definitions, and to some extent they are open to interpretation.
 However, most have commonly accepted meanings.